-In accordance with the Articles of Association, the procedure for appointing Directors is based on slates of candidates prepared by Shareholders, in line with the legislation for listed companies.
+In particular, the Articles of Association provide that the procedure for appointing Directors is based on slates of candidates prepared by Shareholders, in line with the legislation for listed companies.
 The Board of Directors is not entitled to submit a slate of candidates.